tyson-hu/Food-Scanner-App/docs/ci/CI_OFFLINE_MODE.md

 2. Verify no network calls are being made
 3. Review test logs for stuck conditions
 4. Ensure all network tests are properly skipped
+5. Check if camera permission dialog is appearing
+6. Verify bundle identifier is correct (tysonhu.foodscanner)
+7. Grant permissions manually if needed

 ### If Local Tests Fail
 1. Check network connectivity